History of Film

 Office Hours

-Mondays and Wednesday 10:00 AM to 3:00 PM (Remote Only)
+Mondays and Wednesday 10:00 AM to 3:00 PM (Remote Only by Appointment)

 Office hours help students seek clarification and support on assignments, discussions, lectures, and projects.
 Office hours are not, however, a substitute for missed classes.
 Though these are my official office hours, the remote environment affords me much additional flexibility throughout the week; if these hours do not work, please contact me, and I would be happy to accommodate you at a different time.